Federal regulations require UC Davis Financial Aid and Scholarships to establish Standards for Satisfactory Academic Progress (SAP).

 Financial Aid SAP standards are separate and distinct from general academic policies.

-For academic policies please refer to the General Catalog or review information on qualitative and quantitative standards outlined under Scholastic Deficiencies.
+For academic policies please refer to the General Catalog.
 If you need assistance or have questions relating to general academic requirements, please contact an advisor in your program or department.

 Students must maintain a cumulative grade point average (GPA) as indicated below: